If you are looking for help with your own wilding conifer problem, please talk with your regional or district council, or connect with your community.

 Be careful when selecting which tree species to plant, and where – check with your regional council before planting any conifer species.
+This guide - the Right Tree for Your Place, is a good starting point.

 Remove wilding pine seedlings and saplings that have established outside planted areas, before they develop cones.